 The Summer Youth Business Camp also highlights the College of B&E’s recent reinvigoration of its K-12 initiative, which is part of the mission to educating and transforming our students, the state of West Virginia and the economy for their future.
 And with primary and secondary schools doing away with business education, it is the College’s duty to ensure young people know of the opportunities in business.

-Friend’s mother, Brenda Friend of Buckhannon, West Virginia, said she knew her was heading toward the business world and believed sending him to the Summer Youth Business Camp gives him the extra boost to make his dreams come true.
-And with the downturn in the state’s economy, she knows he will be the next wave of business leaders to take the state in a new direction.
+Nathaniel Friend, now a current freshman at West Virginia Wesleyan College, previously attended the West Virginia Governor's School of Entrepreneurship and was a participant this year in the inaugural business camp.
+His mother, Brenda Friend of Buckhannon, West Virginia, said she knew her son was heading toward the business world and believed sending him to the Summer Youth Business Camp would give him the extra boost to make his dreams come true.
+And with the downturn in the state’s economy, she knows he will be the next wave of business leaders to take the West Virginia in a new direction.

 To describe the week-long business camp, Kitchen said, “it takes a village.”
 Both 4-H and B&E folks played integral roles in ensuring the inaugural Summer Youth Business Camp went off without a hitch.
 But what the most impressive part – the young, brilliant minds that took time out of their summer breaks to essentially go to school.